mojolicious/dom.js/README.md

 // Render `DOM` object to HTML const html = dom.toString();
 ```

+Navigate the DOM tree with and without CSS selectors.

 ```js
 // Find one element matching the CSS selector and return it as `DOM` objects const div = dom.at('div.greeting');